hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_black_and_white_outline_of_a_telescope_with_clean__f57d73a7-6aa0-4bec-a432-8a787d0b7755-0_2.content.md

 # Online Universe Discovery

 Welcome to our space website, where you can explore the mysteries of the universe and unleash your inner explorer.
-Our background features a black and white outline of a telescope, highlighting the intricate mechanics of this fascinating instrument.
+Our background features a black and white outline of a telescope, highlighting the intricate mechanics of this Fas<wbr>ci<wbr>na<wbr>ting instrument.

 ## Explore the Cosmos